vishelar/Google_search_analyser/README.md

   The path of the data files folder will look like -
   ![google_data](google_data.JPG)

-  3) This notebook should be in the same folder as the "Data" folder
+  3) "my_google_searches.ipynb" notebook should be in the same folder as the "Data" folder

 ## Improvements to be done: